Ahead: Dozens of brilliant mom life hacks to make life easier with a baby!

-Wash a few of baby’s next size clothing items and have them in the drawer ready to go.
-It’s nice to have them prepared and accessible when baby is starting to fit into a new size.
+Wash a few of your baby’s next size clothing items and have them in the drawer ready to go when your baby starts fitting into a new size.

 That’s 10 of my favorite baby hacks… 50 more to go!

-Email this to yourself for later if you don’t have time to read all the baby hacks now!
+Email this to yourself for later if you don’t have time to read the remaining baby hacks now!

-This stuff is the perfect ointment for face rashes, not just diaper rashes.
-Make sure to always keep some in the house and some in your diaper bag.
+Aquaphor is the perfect ointment for face rashes, not just diaper rashes.

 Use a dishwasher basket to prevent small bottle parts, pacifiers, and toys from falling into the lower part of the dishwasher.

-Definitely a MUST HAVE.
-I have two of these!
+I have two of these and use them every single day.
 I especially love the nipple holders.